gottesgerl/huxel/README.md

 ![1__install_onekey_hotkey](https://github.com/user-attachments/assets/7f9a256c-816d-471d-bc47-d1699c523646)

 ## 4 | Legal Notice
-This software is provided AS-IS, with absolutely no warranty of any kind, express or otherwise.
+This software is provided without any warranty whatsoever.
 We disclaim any liability for damages resulting from using this software.
+Use it at your own risk.